 - Chronic Pain related to related to musculoskeletal disorders (ex: lupus, CRPS, fibromyalgia, rheumatoid arthritis)

-- Other Terminal Illness with a 12 month or less prognosis
+- Terminal Illness (including Cancer) with a 12 month or less prognosis